willstMSFT/DeploymentApp/README.md

 </a>
 <br>
 <h2>Instructions</h2>
+<p>The Deployment application is designed to help business users take advantage of the powerful features available with Artificial Intelligence (AI).
+The application will take all of the ingredients for the cognitive pipeline and bring these resources together to make a functioning application that can be maintained by an organization in their Azure subscription.</p>
+<h3>Deployment Application</h3>
+<p>The Deployment Application is a .Net application that will capture variables in a form and pass those variables to the Azure API and initiate the deployment of the Keyword Sentiment analysis application to the specified Azure subscription and resource group.</p>
+<h4>Azure</h4>
 <p>The following are the guidelines to get your Azure Subscription ID for input, to assign the cognitive services keys and to deploy the Power BI report.</p>
 <h3>How to get Azure Subscription ID</h3>
 <ol>